Smart-IoT-Systems/FaaS4IoT/proxy/examples/Simple/README.md

     ./build

-Then Run the docker container.
+Then Run the docker container and specify the port you will use and give it permission (e.g., serial port=/dev/ttyACM0).

     docker run --device=/dev/ttyACM0:rw -it simple-example-proxy